-Are you ready to make the most out of your
+So are you ready to make the most of your taxes?

-Let's take the time to look at some of the things you should do and some of those you shouldn’t do when it comes to your taxes and gaining those precious
+Let's look at some things you should and shouldn’t do when it comes to gaining those money saving tax advantages.

 Many Canadians turn down promotions, believing that receiving a pay raise means they’ll have to pay more in taxes at the end of the year.